hashicorp/consul/website/source/docs/acl/acl-system.html.md

 injected.

 * **Anonymous Token** - The anonymous token is used when a request is made to Consul without specifying a bearer token.
-The anonymous token's description and policies may be updated but Consul will prevent this tokens deletion.
+The anonymous token's description and policies may be updated but Consul will prevent this token's deletion.
 When created, it will be assigned `00000000-0000-0000-0000-000000000002` for its Accessor ID and `anonymous` for its Secret ID.

 * **Master Token** - When a master token is present within the Consul configuration, it is created and will be linked